khughitt/linear-models-study-group/07-linear-algebra-review-vii/README.md

 -   latent feature detection
 -   recommendation systems

+One of the defining features of NMF compared with other similar techniques such as principal components analysis (PCA) and vector quantization (VQ) is that NMF is able to arrive at a **parts-based local representation** of an input matrix (see the figure from Lee & Seung below for a qualitative example of this).

 ### Definition

 Let *V* be an *p* × *n* *non-negative* matrix.
 NMF attempts to find *non-negative* matrices *W* (*p* × *k*) and *H* (*k* × *n*), whose product *approximates* *V*: